Book an appointment

 In conclusion

-While a hearing test will not reveal whether or not a person has misophonia, it will help to rule out more prevalent hearing disorders.
+While a hearing test will not reveal whether you have misophonia, it will help to rule out more prevalent hearing disorders.
 So, if you are experiencing adverse reactions to certain sounds, it may be a good idea to first book an appointment with one of our hearing specialists.